MKWorldWide/Serafina/README.md

 A Project Blessed by Solar Khan & Lilith.Aethra
 # 🎮 GameDin Discord Bot - Serafina

+> **Note:** This document has been expanded to include **Operations Mode** - a comprehensive set of tools for monitoring and managing your services directly from Discord.

 A comprehensive Discord bot with advanced AI integration, dynamic command/event loading, and multi-provider support.

 ## 🌟 Features